On this page:

 - Box 8 Shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at the reporting institution.
-If you are at least a half-time student for at least one academic period that begins during the year, you meet one of the requirements for the American Opportunity credit.
-You do not have to meet the workload requirement to qualify for the lifetime learning credit.

 - Box 9 Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.

 - Box 10 Shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.
 The amount of reimbursements or refunds for the calendar year may reduce the amount of any education credit you can claim for the year (may result in an increase in tax liability for the year of the refund).

 - Future developments: For the latest information about developments related to FORM 1098-T and its instructions, go to https://www.irs.gov/pub/irs-pdf/i1098et.pd

 In previous years, your 1098-T included a figure in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with the tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.

 Note: A Form 1098-T will be system generated only for those individuals who paid qualified tuition and related expenses in excess of scholarships during the calendar year.